 He said it.

-After careful, exhaustive examination of the Scriptures, I can assure you with absolute certainty that God has never lost a battle without exception.
+After careful, exhaustive examination of the Scriptures, I can assure you with absolute certainty that God has never lost a battle without one instance of deviation.
 He is infinitely stronger, infinitely smarter, and infinitely more patient than any of us could ever hope to be.

 The Solution